 - Con: Increased Level of Risk

 - As previously stated, outsourcing comes with lack of control.
 That being said, your financial information is at a slightly higher risk of being compromised in someone else’s hands compared to your own.
 While it can be assumed that your accounting firm can be trusted, you’re not there to keep an eye on things.
 That adds a sense of uncertainty, especially when it comes to your financial data.
 With your accounting being performed in-house, you can keep a closer eye on your company’s finances and out of malicious hands.

-Sometimes, professionalism is priceless.
+- Sometimes, professionalism is priceless.
 When outsourcing your accounting, you know exactly what you’re paying for.
 Accounting firms employ of some of the best financial professionals in the industry.
 These individuals make it their priority to provide the highest quality of service at a fair and cost-effect rate.
 The margin of error in regards to accounting is so small that only a true expert should be handling your finances.
 That’s exactly what you’ll get by outsourcing your accounting.
-These guys and girls don’t believe in cutting corners and neither should you.
+They don’t believe in cutting corners and neither should you.

 In the end, your decision to outsource your accounting should be determined by whether or not the pros outweigh the cons and vice versa.
 Outsourcing isn’t for everyone but it does have its perks.
-I hope I was able to swing you one way or another today and if not, there’s always tomorrow.
-Keep in mind that accounting is a pivotal part of managing any business so if you’re going to do, you might as well do it right.
-Best of Luck!
+Accounting is a pivotal part of managing any business so if you’re going to do, you might as well do it right.
+That’s where we come in!